 The expert for the hip

 Many patients are unsettled by reports of unnecessary joint operations and ask: When is actually the right time for an artificial joint?
-For the specialists at the Hellersen Sports Clinic, the guiding principle here is: as early as necessary, but as late as possible.
+For the specialists at the Sportklinik Hellersen, the guiding principle here is: as early as necessary, but as late as possible.
 Most of the time, a patient decides to undergo surgery when he or she is in considerable pain, especially when resting.
 However, there are also situations where surgery should be performed with comparatively little pain: namely, whenever there is a risk of irreversibly losing valuable bone of the patient by waiting longer.
 "This situation must first be recognized and then the patient advised accordingly," says Dr. Hagenah.
 The time when surgery should be performed must therefore ultimately be determined individually for each patient.

 If a prosthesis is unavoidable, the chief physician is particularly concerned to keep the risks of the operation to a minimum.
 For this reason, minimally invasive surgery has been performed at the Sports Clinic for over 16 years.
 Patients are fit much faster after an operation and require fewer painkillers than with the conventional surgical technique.
 The decisive factor here is not the length of the skin incision, but the procedure that is gentle on the soft tissue.
 Here, the hip muscles are no longer cut, but the surgeon "cheats" his way through an existing gap between two muscles without injuring them and thus reaches the hip joint.